 Dog Dad

 Friends have long since stopped asking whether I’ve started on the Easter eggs yet, and moved straight to asking how many bags of mini eggs I’ve already been through and how many Easter eggs I’ve already eaten.
+I’m sure this will shift now to ask if Mabel has had a dog easter egg yet, if so how many?

 How can I share that Easter experience with my dog safely?

 The problem, of course, is that real chocolate is genuinely dangerous for dogs.
-Chocolate contains theobromine and caffeine compounds that dogs can’t metabolise the way we can, which can cause vomiting, diarrhoea, rapid heart rate, seizures, and in serious cases, far worse.
+Chocolate contains theobromine and caffeine that dogs can’t process the way we can, which can cause vomiting, diarrhoea, rapid heart rate, seizures, and in serious cases, far worse.
 Easter is one of the most common times of year for accidental chocolate ingestion in dogs, given how much of the stuff tends to be lying around the house.

 Chocolate poisoning in dogs increases by 50% over Easter according to the Kennel Club